31 Mar 2021

 Jointly funded by WWF-Australia, the City of Greater Bendigo, and the Department of Environment, Land, Water,and Planning, the system was installed in December 2020 in the tree canopy in Bendigo's Rosalind Park, which is home to an important breeding colony of grey-headed flying foxes.
 When the temperature and humidity reach certain levels, aerial sprinklers automatically switch on, giving the flying foxes and their surrounding vegetation a light shower.

-I was fortunate enough to be there on a sweltering hot 40 degree day on 11 January when they tested out the sprinkler system for the first time.
+I was fortunate enough to be there on a sweltering hot 40 degrees Celsius day on 11 January when they tested out the sprinkler system for the first time.
 The flying foxes were a little startled at first but soon moved closer to the sprinklers, stretching out their wings to cool themselves, and licking the water droplets.
 I know I was jealous of the cooling spray.
 It was a far cry from the summer of 2020, when a record-breaking heatwave saw 220 die from heat stress in this same park - one of a series of mass flying fox mortality events in eastern Australia.

 Sadly, many of the casualties during these events are young flying foxes (known as pups) and their lactating mothers, whose energy levels are already depleted due to nursing.
 Their deaths can be a huge blow to the recovery of populations because females only give birth to one pup each year.